hackgptdeveloper/hackgptdeveloper.github.io/_posts/2024-12-04-generalized-hypotrochoid-joining-points-explore.md

 ---
-title: "Joining points on the hypotrochoids"
+title: "Joining points on the hypotrochoids (generalized)"
 tags:
   - Graphics
 ---